himoose/user-docs/docs/brand-voice.md

 ### Can I export my Brand Voice Settings?

-Not currently.
-Brand Voice Settings are stored in Firestore and tied to your project.
+Sorry, not currently.
+Brand Voice Settings are stored and tied to your project.

 **Workaround**: Copy/paste the text fields into a document for your records, or take screenshots.